-While the majority of Kauai beaches are open to you, the highway and beaches beyond Hanalei will be closed until further notice.
-See our updated North Shore Kauai road news.
+Kalalau Trail is now open after the historic floods in 2018.
+See our updated North Shore Kauai road news which includes new parking regulations and Shuttle information..
 On behalf of our island community, we thank you for your kokua during this time.

 Spending a few hours on the Kalalalu Trail will be one of the highlights of your Kauai vacation.
 This ultimate hike known for its rugged beauty and remoteness is one of the premier destinations on island.
 The trail was built by the Hawaiian people who once lived in these coastal valleys.
 You can walk in their path and feel the mana “energy” from long ago.

 Kauai Flood Update 2018: Kalalau Trail and Hanakapiai Beach are both closed due to landslides from the historic rains in April.